Asabeneh/30-Days-Of-JavaScript/readMe.md

 1. 4 === '4'

 ## Exercises: Logical Operators
-Figure out the result of the following expressions first without using console.log() After you decide the result confirm it by checking using console.log()
+Figure out the result of the following expressions first without using console.log().
+After you decide the result confirm it by using console.log()
 1. 4 > 3 && 10 < 12
 1. 4 > 3 && 10 > 12
 1. 4 > 3 || 10 < 12